VariantSync/trace-boosting-eval/README.md

 for RQ1 and RQ2.

-**Please note:** Due to comparing potentially large files, mapped to tree-structures, and feature expressions, the entire experiment requires high amounts of RAM (> 24GB) and several hours.
+**Please note:** Due to comparing potentially large files, mapped to tree-structures, and feature expressions, the entire experiment requires high amounts of RAM (> 24GB) and several hours up to days (depending on the hardware capabilities).
+To achieve results faster, we recommend to reduce the executions, for instance by examining only one subject each.
+Similar, the lower the number of compared variants, the faster the experiment finishes.

 ```shell
 # Windows Command Prompt: